Kiyoshiakira/ideaforge/README.md

 ## 🙌 Community & Credits

-- All contributors will be credited in the documentation and on the site.
+- All contributors will be credited in project documentation and on the site.
 - Major contributors & outstanding works will be highlighted in the global showcase.

 Questions?
 Suggestions?
 Open an [issue](https://github.com/Kiyoshiakira/ideaforge/issues) or join our community discussions!